theolivenbaum/resin/README.md

 Are you looking for something other than a document database or a search engine?
 Database builders or architects looking for Resin's indexing capabilities specifically and nothing but, can either
 - integrate as a store plug-in
-- send documents to the default storage engine storing a single unique key per document but analyzing everything (and then querying the index like you normally would to resolve the primary key)
+- let Resin maintain a full-text index but store nothing but identifyers from your store (data is in your storem indx and querying is done towards Resin)

 ## Merge and truncate
 Multiple simultaneous writes are allowed.
-When they happen instead of appending to the main log the index forks into two or more branches and the document file fragments into two or more files.
+When they happen the index forks into two or more branches and the document file fragments into two or more files.

 Querying is performed over multiple branches but takes a hit performance-wise when there are many.